Friday, September 29, 2017

 Not your normal game...

-Each level is like a jigsaw and isn't always continuous, so the use of a transporter may be required but be careful because you don't want to bump into a baddie!
-They are instruments that chase if you get close and will kill you using a humorous "Pif-Paf" cartoon-like effect which is fantastic.
-There are many items to collect for extra points and other features: wear a pair of cool shades... or rest to safely gather your nerves on a chequered tile...
+Each level is different and much like a jigsaw in design.
+Some aren't continuous, so the use of a transporter may be required - but be careful because you don't want to bump directly into a baddie!
+There are instruments that chase, if you get close, and will kill you using a humorous "Pif-Paf" cartoon-like effect (this is fantastic).
+There are many items to collect for extra points and other features: wear a pair of cool shades... or rest to safely gather your nerves on a chequered tile.

-Also, why not try dropping a couple of your old cassettes on the floor to block an instrument dead in his tracks.
-Well, for a few seconds but it gives a desperately needed break nobody uses those old tapes anyhow!
-As you progress, the maps become more technical and offer a great challenge in this insane musical world of craziness!
+Also, why not try dropping a couple of your old cassettes on the floor to block an instrument dead in its tracks.
+Well, for a few seconds, but that gives the gameplay a desperately needed break - nobody uses those old tapes anyhow!
+As you progress, the maps become more technical and offer a greater challenge in this insane musical world of craziness!

 Can you beat my Hi-Score?
 Nah, I didn't think so!